Click Wrap Agreement

 iii.
 Exclusions.
 EnergyWatch has no obligation for any claim arising from: EnergyWatch’s compliance with Customer’s specifications; a combination of the Service with other technology or aspects where the infringement would not occur but for the combination; use of Customer Data; or technology or aspects not provided by EnergyWatch.
 This section contains Customer’s exclusive remedies and EnergyWatch’s sole liability for intellectual property infringement claims.

 b.
 By Customer.
 If a third party claims against EnergyWatch that any part of the Customer Data infringes or violates that party’s patent, copyright, or other right, Customer will defend EnergyWatch against that claim at Customer’s expense and pay all costs, damages, and attorneys’ fees arising from that claim, provided that EnergyWatch promptly notifies Customer of the claim in writing, cooperates with Customer in the defense, and allows Customer to solely control the defense or settlement of the claim.
-Customer will not consent to the entry of any judgement or enter into any settlement or compromise affecting EnergyWatch, to the extent that the judgement, settlement, or compromise requires the admission of liability, fault, or wrongful act or conduct on the part of EnergyWatch and/or otherwise involves more than the payment of money by Customer, without the prior written consent of EnergyWatch.
+Customer will not consent to the entry of any judgement or enter into any settlement or compromise affecting EnergyWatch, to the extent that the judgment, settlement, or compromise requires the admission of liability, fault, or wrongful act or conduct on the part of EnergyWatch and/or otherwise involves more than the payment of money by Customer, without the prior written consent of EnergyWatch.

-10. Governing Law and Forum.
+10. Governing Law and Forum

 This agreement is governed by the laws of the State of New York (without regard to conflicts of law principles) for any dispute between the parties or relating in any way to the subject matter of this agreement.
 Any suit or legal proceeding must be exclusively brought in the federal or state courts for New York County, New York, and Customer submits to this personal jurisdiction and venue.
 Nothing in this agreement prevents either party from seeking injunctive relief in a court of competent jurisdiction.
 The prevailing party in any litigation is entitled to recover its reasonable attorneys’ fees and costs from the other party.

-11. Other Terms.
+11. Other Terms

 a.
 Entire Agreement and Changes.
 This agreement and the order constitute the entire agreement between the parties and supersede any prior or contemporaneous negotiations or agreements, whether oral or written, related to this subject matter.
 Customer is not relying on any representation concerning this subject matter, oral or written, not included in this agreement.
 No representation, promise, or inducement not included in this agreement is binding.
 No modification or waiver of any term of this agreement is effective unless both parties sign it; however, this agreement may be modified through an online process provided by EnergyWatch.